duckdb/duckdb-web/docs/data/parquet.md

 | logical_type    | VARCHAR |

 ### Writing to Parquet Files
 DuckDB also has support for writing to Parquet files using the `COPY` statement syntax.
+Parameter values can be passed in with or without wrapping in single quotes.

 You can specify which compression format should be used using the `CODEC` parameter (options: `UNCOMPRESSED`, `SNAPPY` (default), `ZSTD`, `GZIP`). `COMPRESSION` is an alias for `CODEC` and can be used instead with the same options.